The Definitive Guide to Standard Book Sizes

-3. The trim size and genre standards: Readers expect a trim size of your book belongs to a particular genre.
+Readers expect a trim size of your book belongs to a particular genre.
 A romance novel cannot be the 7” x 9” trim size because it will confuse the readers who expect a smaller size.
-To find out the trim size of the book based on the genre and connect it to the genre of your own book.
+Find out the book’s trim size based on the genre and connect it to the genre of your book.
 Then choose your trim size.

 It’s best to spend some time in the book store to get a feel for the kind of trim size that might be best for your book.
 To get some idea, here are some popular book sizes in the US and UK markets.

-As you can see, trim sizes affect almost all aspects of book, from writing to designing to marketing to display in bookstores.
-It is one of the most important decisions to be taken with respect to your book.
-Once you have chosen a trim size, you can go ahead and start laying out the pages.
+As you can see, trim sizes affect almost all aspects of books, from writing to designing to marketing to display in bookstores.
+Therefore, it is one of the most important decisions to be taken concerning your book.
+Once you have chosen the trim size, you can go ahead and start laying out the pages.
 From this moment on, your book has a solid shape that will go out to the world and make its impact.

 Related Blogs you Might be Interested in